Web Analytics

 B. Sampling Methods

-• Random Sampling: Ensures each person in the population has an equal chance of being picked.
+• Random Sampling: Each person in the target population has an equal chance of being selected.

 C. Questionnaire Design